argejbp/fem_python/README.md

   - problem1.py: First example explained in "Heat Transfer example exercises.pdf"
   - problem2.py: Second example explained in "Heat Transfer example exercises.pdf"

+03/07/2021 Update
+It's been a while.
+Here's a new file:
+  - "stiffness_matrices_2D_Elements.py": It's a file with functions to calculate stiffness matrix of: 2D Triangle element (for Solid Mechanics problems and Heat Transfer problems) and 3D Axisymmetric Triangle Element (for Heat Transfer)